 A pink iris symbolizes renewed faith in love and in chivalry.
 Thus, they make ideal gifts for friends and family members who have had their hearts broken.
 The pink iris can help to restore their faith in love and healthy relationships.

-Yellow Iris Flowers
+Yellow Iris Flower

 Yellow iris meaning includes optimism, purity, and passionate faith.
 Irises, especially some species of yellow irises, are used in water purification, so they are ideal symbols for regeneration and renewal.
 In the same way, yellow iris meaning also symbolizes the release of sadness or negative emotions that are holding you back.
 In essence, the yellow iris embodies looking on the bright side and believing in positive outcomes.